Brittany has lived on the Big Island of Hawaii for most of her life and enjoys writing meaningful content that is helpful to others.

-What Is the Benefit?
+What Is the Benefit of Reptile Tail Regeneration?

-Much like octopi and starfish, lizards have evolved over time in order to use their limb regeneration for self-defense.
+Much like octopuses and starfish, lizards have evolved over time the ability to use their limb regeneration for self-defense.
 When attacked by a predator, lizards sometimes detach their tail to distract a predator.
 After the tail falls off, it will continue to wiggle.

-Geckos Growing Back Their TailsClick thumbnail to view full-size
+Geckos Growing Back Their Tails

-How Do They Regenerate?
+How Do Tails Regenerate?

 Like many animals that can regenerate their limbs, geckos and lizards can easily detach their tails because their blood cells, bones, nerve cells, and skin can be separated at any place along the limb.

+The lizard can always regrow a tail, but they are not in good health after losing it.
 Lizards store fat and nutrients in the tail.
-When they detach their tails, they use up critical energy that must be used to find more food to replace the nutrients it lost.
-Not only does losing a tail cause the gecko to use a significant amount of energy, but growing back the tail takes almost twice that amount of energy.
+When they detach their tails, they lose that fat and also use up critical energy to find more food to replace the nutrients lost.
+Not only does losing a tail cause the gecko to lose and use a significant amount of energy, but growing back the tail takes almost twice that amount of energy.

 How You Can Help